 If you are an ice-cream lover (as we are!), then head straight to Cacao.
 We were told to taste this delicacy by our dear Couchsurfing host Lena.
 And… man, she was so right!
 Heavenly good taste and we got a beautiful sunny day so we could enjoy it on the river bank in the centre.

 Scrumptious burek at Ajda

 This traditional leafy dough pie is filled with minced meat, cheese or spinach and is really addictive.
 We had a few of them while waiting for a bus at the main bus station.
 A bistro is located just across the road from the station.
 Look for a green sign “Ajda”.
 Recommended: cheese version.

 These are the places that we would like you to experience.
 Whether in the rain, mist, snow or heat, Ljubljana will show you how independent and less explored in terms of tourism she is.
 This makes her even more attractive.
 Her cobblestone streets, terracotta roofs and cozy feelings amidst varied architectural styles will put you at ease.

 Maybe it’s not a city for those who look for a typical western metropolitan experience but we hope she will continue to keep her wild innocence and tranquil homey feeling.

 Note: A big thanks goes to Tevz Cernigoj from Watermelone bike tours.
 The boat trip and our stay in Tresor hostel was provided by Visit Ljubljana.
-All opinions, suggestions, wet clothing and cravings for ice-cream in Cacao are our own.
+All opinions, suggestions and cravings for ice-cream in Cacao are our own.